s2ward/469/01-references.md

 ```

 Where:
-4315 appears in the books, 431 appears in facebook post.
+4315 appears in the books, 431 maybe appear in facebook post.
 43153 does not appear in books.

 3478 appears in the books, said by Knightmare NPC, and the name of a nostaliga bonelord.
 Could translate into 'beholder'.

 Each section (1,2,3,4,5).(1,2,3,4,5) contains five numbers.
 One number for each eye when 'blinking' it?

 What does the fifth number do, and why does it not appear in the bonelord books?
 It could be an important number for understanding 469.

 It could be that the formula is not completed yet, because honeminas itself died.

 In the hellgate books, 3478 is followed by either 0 or 3, where 0 occurs the most.

 4315 is followed by 1.

-The completed formula could then be
+The completed formula could then be:

 (4,3,1,5,1).(3,4,7,8,0) OR (4,3,1,5,1).(3,4,7,8,3)

 There are more formulae in [Demona Library](https://tibia.fandom.com/wiki/Demona_Library)